 The Swiss solution brings with it as well the burden of a considerable lack of transparency.
-For an outside party, many obligations for affected banks are hard to grasp.
-This will be demonstrated in particular with regard to the question whether investment banking activities have to be separated from systemically important functions and regarding the height of the fence: In some areas, factual requirements for banks only derive from hints in the legislative materials or other sources of information.
+This will be demonstrated in particular with regard to the question whether investment banking activities have to be separated from systemically important functions and regarding the height of the fence: To some areas, factual requirements for banks only derive from hints in the legislative materials or other sources of information.
 To comprehend the Swiss solution, it does not suffice to take a look at the legislative provisions.
 An outside party has to dig into legislative materials and official statements, look at measures that affected banks implemented in response to TBTF, and to acquire information on the Finma's review process.
 The discussion of the structural reform measures thus takes place to a large extent between Finma and the affected banks and is therefore not easily available for outside parties.